TheHive-Project/Cortex4py/Usage.md

 **Note**: These methods are now deprecated.

-### Exception handling
+### Exception Handling

-All the libraries operations can raise errors that inherit a `cortex4py.exceptions.CortexException` exception class.
+All the operations supported by the library can raise errors that inherit a `cortex4py.exceptions.CortexException` exception class.

-Below is the list of the possible errors:
+Possible errors are listed below:

 | Error Exception | Error message | Description |
 | --------- | --------- | ----------- |